 Marcelle Ferron

-She participated throughout her career at numerous exhibitions including the Salon du Printemps of the Montreal Museum of Fine Arts in 1964 and Borduas and the automatists at the National Gallery of the Grand Palais de Paris in 1971.
+She participated throughout her career in numerous exhibitions, including the Salon du Printemps of the Montreal Museum of Fine Arts in 1964 and Borduas and the automatists at the National Gallery of the Grand Palais de Paris in 1971.

 Selling and buying artworks by Canadian Artist Marcelle Ferron.
 Contact our art galleries to buy or sell art by Marcelle Ferron.